CZ-NIC/knot/doc/operation.rst

 is loaded (including AXFR bootstrap).

-If the zone file exists and is not excluded by the configuration, it is first loaded and according to its SOA serial number relevant journal changesets are applied.
+If the zone file exists and is not excluded by the configuration, it is first loaded and according to its SOA serial number, relevant journal changesets are applied.
-If this is a zone reload and we have :ref:`zone_zonefile-load` set to `difference`, the difference between old and new contents is computed and stored into the journal like an update.
+If this is a zone reload and we have :ref:`zone_zonefile-load` set to `difference`, the difference between old and new contents is computed and stored in the journal like an update.
-The zone file should be either unchaged since last load or changed with incremented SOA serial.
+The zone file should be either unchanged since last load or changed with incremented SOA serial.
 In the case of a decreased SOA serial, the load is interrupted with an error; if unchanged, it is increased by the server.

 If the procedure described above succeeds without errors, the resulting zone contents are (after potential DNSSEC signing) used as the new zone.

-The option :ref:`zone_journal-content` set to `all` lets the server, beside better performance, to keep track of the zone contents also across server restarts.
+The option :ref:`zone_journal-content` set to `all` lets the server, beside better performance, keep track of the zone contents also across server restarts.
 It makes the cold start effectively work like a zone reload with the old contents loaded from the journal (unless this is the very first start with the zone not yet saved into the journal).